blacktop/ipsw/www/docs/cli/ipsw/mount.md

 ### Synopsis

 Mount DMG from IPSW.
 When multiple SystemOS images are present, choose one interactively or select a target with --device.
+A custom --mount-point must not be shared by concurrent ipsw runs.

 ```
 ipsw mount [app|sys|fs|exc|rdisk|rosetta] IPSW [flags]